mapbender/mapbender-documentation/en/elements/basic/map.rst

   ?visiblelayers=<InstanceID>/<InstanceLayerID>

-**RootLayerName/LayerName**: This allows layers along the combination of RootLayerNamename and LayerName to be transferred as parameters:
+**RootLayerName/LayerName**: This allows layers along the combination of RootLayer- and LayerName to be transferred as parameters:

 .. code-block:: php